shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

 npm start
 ```

-Open locahost:3000 in browser and mint a token using `/` and transfer them on `/transfer`.
+Open locahost:3000 in browser and mint a token on `/` and transfer them on `/transfer`.

 We completed the frontend.
 You can checkout the complete code on [Github](https://github.com/PriyanshuDangi/Tutorial_Fungible_Tokens).